ForAnonymousRebuttal/ForAnonymousRebuttal.github.io/_pages/about.md

 This is a temporary page to present additional experiment results and analysis for anonymous rebuttal.

-Currently this page contains extra rebuttal contents of <b>submission 1763 *Team up GBDTs and DNNs: Advancing Efficient and Effective Tabular Prediction with Tree-hybrid MLPs*</b> in KDD 24'. <b>All used reference No. follow the original one in the paper</b> if without specification.
+Currently this page contains extra rebuttal contents of <b>submission 1763 *Team up GBDTs and DNNs: Advancing Efficient and Effective Tabular Prediction with Tree-hybrid MLPs*</b> in KDD 24'. <b>All used reference No. follow the original ones in the paper</b> if without specification.

 # 💬 To R twnd